Unlocking Energy Efficiency: The Power of Retro-Commissioning HVAC Systems

 Airflow imbalances and unnoticed duct leaks

-These issues rarely trigger alarms, but they drive up energy costs year after year.
-Businesses are often unaware and simply sign-off higher utility bills without realising how much extra its costing them.
+These issues rarely trigger alarms, yet they drive up energy costs year after year.
+Businesses often sign off on higher utility bills without realising how much extra it costs them.

-Retro-commissioning uncovers and resolves these inefficiencies — often at surprisingly low cost.
+Retro-commissioning uncovers and resolves these inefficiencies—often at surprisingly low costs.

 1. Immediate Reduction in Energy Consumption